natcap/invest.users-guide/source/crop_production.rst

   ...      ...         ...           ...        ...        ...      ...           ...           ...
   =======  ==========  ============  =========  =========  =======  ============  ============  ======

 2. **Crop Production Maps (Rasters) (Optional)** A set of GDAL-supported rasters spatially representing production for each crop.
-Each cell value in the raster shall be a non-negative float value representing the total production over the cell's area under the given scenario in units of tonnes.
+Each cell value in the raster shall be a non-negative float value representing the total production over the cell's area under the given scenario in units of tons.
 These rasters are created when 'Create Crop Production Maps' is checked in the User Interface or 'create_crop_production_maps' is set to True in the model's Python API.

   +-----+-----+
   |float|float|